delegate365/PowerShell/New-DAdministrator.md

 ### Parameter -Settings
 Settings allow to set the notification email, phone number and other settings for the admin.
 ### Parameter -D365Permission
+Defines the permission policy to be assigned to that admin.
+Without permission policy, the admin has no permission in Delegate365.

 Back to the [overview](https://github.com/delegate365/PowerShell).